 Megan Spencer is a trained mindfulness meditation teacher with a passion for self-care, creativity and empathy.

 Having spent much of her working life in the hectic world of making media, Megan’s path toward slowing down and hitting the pause button came after a work-related health issue in 2009, caused by sustained stress.

 She has been practicing meditation ever since and teaching it since 2015, first learning Mindfulness-Based Stillness Meditation at The Gawler Foundation in Victoria, then undertaking MBSM teacher training modules in 2011 and 2016.

-Her subsequent and numerous mindfulness studies, courses and retreats (secular and Buddhist) have taken her around Australia and to Europe.
-These include Mindful Self-Compassion Teacher Training (Step I) and Breathworks Introductory Teacher Training.
-In 2020 she completed PD course Embodied Trauma-Informed Contemplative Teaching and in February 2021 she will begin Breathworks Advanced Teacher Training towards accreditation.
+Her subsequent and numerous mindfulness studies, courses, teacher-trainings and retreats (secular and Buddhist) have taken her around Australia and to Europe.
+These include Mindful Self-Compassion Teacher Training (Step I) and Breathworks Introductory Teacher Training (TTi).
+In 2020 she completed PD course Embodied Trauma-Informed Contemplative Teaching and in February 2021 she will undertake Breathworks Advanced Teacher Training (TTa).

-Megan has taught meditation privately and publicly in a wide range of settings, including The School of Life (Australia and Germany), Paypal Berlin and closer to home at Fleurieu Arthouse in South Australia.
-She teaches both online and in-person, from drop-in groups, sangha and workshops, to courses, 1:1 custom programs and leading online meditations.
+Megan has taught meditation privately and publicly in a wide range of settings, including at The School of Life (Australia and Germany), Paypal Berlin and closer to home at Fleurieu Arthouse and in the Aldinga Arts Eco-Village in South Australia.
+She teaches both online and in-person, from drop-in groups, sangha and workshops to courses, 1:1 custom programs and leading online meditations.

 Megan’s teaching is personable, practical, professional and compassionate.
 Her personal practice has been a godsend with her own menopausal ‘journey’.